Funding

 There are four pages to choose from to help with your funding.
 Click on the subject below to explore the different ways you can help fund your NGO.

-DFID and institutional funding
+FCDO and institutional funding

-Diversifying your funding and income
+See the listDiversifying your funding and income

-| Training and events for funding
+Diversify your fundingTraining and events for funding

-DFID and institutional grants
+Book trainingFCDO and institutional grants

-DFID funding
+FCDO funding

 UK Aid Connect

-The Terms of Reference for each of the themes set out the background on UK Aid Connect and the process for submitting the proposal.
+The terms of reference for each of the themes set out the background on UK Aid Connect and the process for submitting the proposal.

 Applications for Aid Connect are currently closed.